nishikantd10/arduino-unoq-led-matrix-digit-display-using-html/README.md

-# Arduino Uno Q – LED Matrix Digit Display using HTML
+# Arduino Uno Q – LED Matrix Digit Display

 ## Overview

 The **Arduino Uno Q – LED Matrix Digit Display** project demonstrates how to build an interactive web application that controls the built-in LED matrix of the Arduino Uno Q. Users can enter a digit (0–9) through a browser-based interface, and the selected digit is displayed on the LED matrix in real time.

 The project showcases communication between a web interface, a Python backend, and the Arduino board using the Arduino App framework.

 ---

-## ✨Features
+# ✨Features

 * Interactive web-based user interface
 * Displays digits **0–9** on the Arduino Uno Q LED matrix
 * Real-time communication between the browser and the Arduino